rhew/rhew.org/hugo-src/content/posts/god-rest-ye-merry-passengers/index.md

 Chaos and woe,
 Oh, tidings of chaos and woe.

-The janitor was first to fall,
-He didn’t stand a chance.
-McClane fought off the mercenaries,
-But evil had advance.
-The Windsor flight was doomed to burn,
-Their fate sealed in a glance.
-Oh, tidings of sorrow and dread,
-Sorrow and dread,
-Oh, tidings of sorrow and dread.

 The traitor Grant betrayed his men,
 Their loyalty misplaced.
 He joined with Stuart’s deadly plan,